MooersLab/pymolsnips/README.md

 <h2>Text editors that are ready out of the box</h2>

 <h2>Terminal based text editors</h2>
-In this cateogry, vim is the most powerful editor followed by emacs and distantly by nano.
+In this category, vim is the most powerful editor followed by emacs and distantly by nano.
 -->